seantiz/piecesvelte/README.md

 };
 ```

-4. Install "ShadCN for Svelte" with the shadcn-svelte CLI installer (this is a port thanks to hunterbyte and the [repo is here](https://github.com/huntabyte/shadcn-svelte); the official ShadCN tools do not entirely support Svelte as of yet so we're using hunterbyte's ported version)
+4. Install "ShadCN for Svelte" with the CLI command

 ```bash